chief executive officer & founding partner

 A bookworm at heart, Shannon earned her master’s degree in literature at California State University, Fresno (go Bulldogs), where she had the extreme pleasure of working with renowned lesbian historian and author Lillian Faderman on "Chloe Plus Olivia," an anthology of lesbian literature.
 Trouble sleeping?
 Ask her about her thesis on Katherine Philips.

-Recently, Shannon was named one of the “Advocate Magazine’s 40 under 40″, Go Mag‘s “Women We Love,” International Gay and Lesbian Travel Association‘s Travel Innovator of 2010 and 7 LBGT Locals Who Give San Francisco Its Good Gay Name, 7×7 Magazine.
+Recently, Shannon was named one of the “Advocate Magazine’s 40 under 40”, Go Mag‘s “Women We Love,” International Gay and Lesbian Travel Association‘s Travel Innovator of 2010 and 7 LBGT Locals Who Give San Francisco Its Good Gay Name, 7×7 Magazine.
 A frequent public speaker, Shannon spoke about the inspiration for Sweet at TEDx Scottsdale.
 She’s also spoken at LA Times Travel Show, Reaching Out MBA, Creating Change, International Lesbian and Gay Travel Association, Community Marketing, Inc., and more.

 In her spare time, Shannon enjoys sleeping, running, playing basketball, hiking with her dog, rock climbing and working to overcome her fear of swimming to compete in triathlons.
-She’s an enthusiastic supporter of the National Center for Lesbian Rights, Equality California, the Galapagos Conservancy, the Humane Society, Sports for Kids, Sierra Mono Indian Museum, Save the Children, Human Rights Campaign and the San Francisco AIDS Foundation.
 She serves on the board of the IGLTA Foundation.

 Director of Sales